acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 {{% /details %}}

-To write better APIs and share data over our defined resources, we need the `resteasy-reactive-jackson` extension which provides us with
+To write better APIs and share data over our defined resources, we need the `quarkus-rest-jackson` extension which provides us with
 Jackson functionalities for our REST interfaces.
 To add an extension to your existing Quarkus application simply use: